dvillaj/Environment-Pandas/README.md

 ## DigitalOcean

-This last option consist to have a JupyterLab enviroment on the cloud with DigitalOcean (This is not free!)
+This last option is to have a JupyterLab enviroment on the cloud with DigitalOcean (This is not free!)

 Create a new droplet with the following characteristics: